LDS Church Stats, Figures, and "Go Figures"

-Jim Bridger met Brigham Young, while the saints were traveling towards the Salt Lake valley.
+- Jim Bridger met Brigham Young, while the saints were travelling towards the Salt Lake valley.
 Jim Bridger told Brigham that he would pay $1000 to anyone who could actually grow corn in the Salt Lake valley.
 We don't know if Jim ever followed through on his offer.

 Prophets: Joseph F. Smith and Joseph Fielding Smith.